Basvdbrink1998/Influencing-social-networks/README.md

   - Module with implementation of the DeGroot model.
 - `Enviroment.py`
   - Module which simulates networks using both the SDA and the DeGroot model.
-- `_.py`
+- `Learning_SDC.py`
-  - This module implements different strategies to influence a social network.
+  - Module with functions to visualize different aspects of the simulation.

 Code from Szymon Talaga and Andrzej Nowak:
 - `_.py`